mohamadi7613/mycheat/tools/gitlab_cicd.md

 >> Scope of runners
     + 3 types of runners: 1. shared runners, 2. group runners, 3. specific runners
     + `Shared Runners` are pre-configured CI/CD runners available in a gitLab.com (read first line of shell)
-    + `Group Runners` are runners available to all projects in a group
+    + `Group Runners` if you have multiple projects in one group  and want them to share runners.
     + `Specific Runners` are self-hosted CI/CD runners.
 By default they are loced for one project but we can change it.